newrelic/nr1-tag-improver/README.md

 nr1 nerdpack:serve
 ```

-Visit [https://one.newrelic.com/?nerdpacks=local](https://one.newrelic.com/?nerdpacks=local) to launch your app locally.
+Visit [https://one.newrelic.com/?nerdpacks=local](https://one.newrelic.com/?nerdpacks=local) to run the app locally.

 ## Deploying this Nerdpack